 You probably aren’t surprised to see 3D printing on this list.
 After all, it has long been cited as one of the top construction innovations.
 However, its future is even brighter these days as the technology moves from a novelty to an emerging industry standard.

 We can expect to see 3D printing technologies continue to mature and grow in the future.
-As companies look for ways to improve quality control, address skilled labor shortages, and explore more intricate designs, 3D printing will be here to help them make it a success.
+As companies look for ways to improve quality control, address skilled labor shortages, and explore advanced designs, 3D printing will be here to help them make it a success.

 We’ve all heard of Virtual Reality (VR) and Augmented Reality (AR).
 VR immerses us completely into the digital world, while AR brings digital elements to our surroundings in real time.
-Immersive reality combines these two realms into one world, and it’s not just for consumers.
+Immersive reality combines these two realms into one world—which is where the metaverse comes in.

 6. Digital Twins